Ryan-McBride/oldblog/README.md

 # Arctic Fox
-An open source minimal theme for Jekyll, ideal for blogging.
+An open source minimal theme for Jekyll.

 View the demo at http://diezcami.github.io/arctic-fox-theme